 Phil became a Christian in 1982.
 He is a Spray Painter by trade and currently works for the defense force.
 Phil enjoys singing, spending time in the shed and camping with his family and friends.
 Phil is involved in the leadership of the music ministry and is passionate about leading people to worship God through music.
 He is also passionate about prayer and is a great encourager.

 Luke has served as the youth Pastor since 2010 and is passionate about leading the next generation to God.
 Married for 10 years to the beautiful Natasha.
 3 children – Charlotte (4), Edward (2) & Amélie (7m).
-He also keep chickens!
-Hobbies include reading, golf, web design, bike riding, coffee.
-If you don’t understand how coffee is classified as a hobby not a beverage you’re doing it wrong.
+He also keeps chickens!
+Hobbies include reading, golf, web design, bike riding and coffee.
+If you don’t understand how coffee is classified as a hobby, not a beverage, you’re doing it wrong.

 Ros co-ordinates the team of women who pastorally care for other women in the church.
 Ros has been faithful in serving at church since the very beginning.
 She has shown a deep love and care for women and families over many years and has a love for hospitality and for practically helping those in need.